kishorecct25/CCT_PROJECT/backend/API_DOCUMENTATION.md

 Documentation for the CCT Backend API.

-This file provides an overview of the CCT Backend API endpoints, authentication mechanisms, and data flow for the Connected Cooking Thermometer (CCT) application.
+This file provides an overview of the CCT Backend API endpoints, authentication mechanisms, and data flow for the Cloud Connected Thermometer (CCT) application.
 """

 # CCT Backend API Documentation